What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 Do Claude Connectors work in Claude Code?

 Claude Code uses MCP servers directly rather than Claude Connectors.
 In Claude Code, you configure MCP servers in your project settings or via the CLI.
 The same MCP server that powers a Claude Connector works in Claude Code, but you connect it differently.
-If you are building a connector with sunpeak, you can test it locally with the sunpeak simulator and use it in Claude Code by pointing Claude Code at your MCP server URL.

 What is the difference between a standard and interactive Claude Connector?